theodorecurtil/kafka_sales_producer/README.md

 mvn clean compile assembly:single
 ```

 :whale: You can also use the provided [Dockerfile](https://github.com/theodorecurtil/kafka_sales_producer/blob/main/Dockerfile) to build your own Docker image running your producer.
-To build your local image, run the command
+To build your local image, run the following command from within the `./kafka_sales_producer` folder.

 ```console
 docker build -t <image-name> .
 ```

-## Run the Application
+## :running: Run the Application

 You can run the producer locally using the java CLI